marcglasberg/easy-bdd-tool-jest/README.md

 ---

-## 2. How this BDD Framework package is different
+## 2. How this Easy BDD Tool package is different

 The present package fundamentally rethinks the way you interact with BDDs.
 It's designed with simplicity and efficiency in mind.
 Here's how it works: